How to respond to guest reviews or

 “Sorry, we did not meet your expectations”

-… a platform that invites your guests to praise and criticize your business based on their rules…
+… on a booking platform that invites your guests to praise and criticize your business based on their rules…

 It’s nothing short of amazing.
 What originally started out as a corporation to provide better visibility, has now become the main marketing tool to many hotels:

 Hotels are happily promoting booking engines on their websites

 They prominently display logos and links of Trip Advisor and similar platforms on their home pages and proudly show off their “best hotel” awards.
 After all, being showcased on a very popular and highly frequented travel site puts your hotel name “out there” and exposes you to a vast amount of traffic, doesn’t it?